 Since we’re talking about hackers taking down the power grid and other electronics, the way you protect yourself isn’t actually very high-tech.
 In fact, you’re going to be better off going low-tech.

-Be sure you have an advance plan set up with family so everyone knows what to do if you can’t communicate.
+Be sure you have a plan set up with family so everyone knows what to do if you can’t communicate.
 Designate a safe spot for everyone to go as soon as news of this or any disaster hits.
-Write it down, along with other emergency tips for younger children or grandchildren, or anyone else who needs it.
+Write it down, along with other emergency tips for younger children or grandchildren — or anyone else who needs it.

 If cellphones go down, you’ll need a way to communicate.
 Pack a set of two-way radios or walkie-talkies into your emergency kit and prearrange a primary channel and a backup in case your main channel gets clogged.
-Make sure everyone in your family, and even friends, know what channels to use.
+Make sure everyone in your family knows what channels to use.

 For long-distance communication, you might think about keeping a landline and a phone that doesn’t rely on power.
 Landlines tend to be fairly bulletproof in disasters.
 Here are some more reasons to keep a landline.